 To save unnecessary expense Super K’s songs were recorded at Strawberry in Stockport rather than in New York which ameliorated Strawberry’s growing international reputation.

-By the early ’70’s, after I had secured ‘[Is This The Way To] Amarillo‘ for Tony Christie, I convinced its composer, Neil Sedaka, to record at Strawberry and use our in-house musicians, Graham Gouldman, Lol Creme, Kevin Godley and Eric Stewart, who by then was also a first-rate engineer.
+By the early ’70’s, after I had secured ‘[Is This The Way To] Amarillo‘ for Tony Christie, I convinced its composer, Neil Sedaka, to record at Strawberry and use our in-house musicians, Graham Gouldman, Lol Creme, Kevin Godley and Eric Stewart, who had become a first-rate engineer/producer.

 And so Neil Sedaka recorded his comeback album Solitaire at Strawberry in 1971, returning in 1973 for ‘The Tra-La Days are Over‘ including his classic “Love Will Keep Us Together” – see Joy Division reference below.